 In URLs, special characters like the slash (/) can interfere with the normal parsing of the URL, so they need to be percent-encoded (also known as URL encoded).
 To include a slash in a URL query string, you’d replace it with its percent-encoded value.

-The slash (/) character is encoded as %2F.
+The slash (/) character is encoded as %2F

-For example, let’s say you want to pass the value “example/data” as a query string parameter:
+For example, let’s say you want to pass the value “example/data

-Incorrect: http://www.example.com/search?value=example/data
+Incorrect: https://www.example.com/search?value=example/data

-Correct: http://www.example.com/search?value=example%2Fdata
+Correct: https://www.example.com/search?value=example%2Fdata

 In many programming languages, functions or libraries are available to perform URL encoding for you.
 Here’s a brief overview of a few languages: